 Multiple humanitarian agendas coexist in Colombia.
-On the one hand, the emergency response due to the humanitarian impact that the violence generated by various armed actors, who continue to generate displacement and confinement in rural areas of the country, still have on the population.
-On the other hand, the need to work on the stabilisation of the post-conflict and on the implementation of peace agreements that include a series of commitments in the territories, especially rural ones, to have better conditions of development and integration of ex-combatants, and finally the humanitarian emergency linked to the situation in Venezuela that has generated the largest migration flow on the continent.
+On one side, there is the emergency response due to the humanitarian impact that the violence generated by various armed actors, who continue to generate displacement and confinement in rural areas of the country, still have on the population.
+On the other hand, there is a need to work on the stabilisation of the post-conflict situation and on the implementation of peace agreements, which include a series of commitments in the territories, especially rural ones, to have better conditions of development and integration of ex-combatants.
+Finally, there is the humanitarian emergency linked to the situation in Venezuela, which has generated the largest migration flow on the continent.
 Official data indicates that by the end of 2019, more than 1.63 million people from Venezuela lived in Colombia.

-We reached 115.048 people in 2019, focusing our work on urban contexts (including Bogota) and the main border areas (Guajira, Vichada, Norte de Santander and Nariño) to serve Venezuelan migrants and host communities.
+We reached 115,048 people in 2019, focusing our work on urban contexts (including Bogota) and the main border areas (Guajira, Vichada, Norte de Santander and Nariño) to serve Venezuelan migrants and host communities.
 We have prioritised health and nutrition care, strengthening public institutions.
 We also worked in mental health and psychological first aid serving 3,287 people (67% women).
 In relation to food security and livelihoods, we carried out activities to deliver seed kits, food aid, training for employment and employability through the "VIVES" approach.
-159 STAFF NORTH-WEST ARTIBONITE GRAND'ANSE SOUTHEAST access to healthcare, education, and water.